 We offer the beginner scenic ride and suggest this ride for our novice riders and the riders who just want to take things slow and easy.
 Our intermediate ride offers a walk & trot for the more experienced rider and the looping ride is offered to the more advance rider.
 Each ride is two hours and you may choose a 9:30 AM ride and/or a 2:00 PM ride.
 Only one ride on Sunday at 10:00 AM.
 The best view on earth is from the back of a horse.
 We hope to see you on our trials.

 We want to know what experiences our guests are looking for during their Hideout Ranch adventure, so we ask questions.
 And we listen, listen to them recount past riding experiences and goals for improving their skills.
 These conversations are invaluable in selecting the ideal horse for their stay.
-Small and intimate, Hideout Ranch is fluid and flexible with trail destinations, both scenic and historic.
+Small and intimate, Hideout Ranch is fluid and flexible with both scenic and historic trail destinations.
 Cattle work opportunities spring up unexpectedly, and we take advantage of the chance to expose our guests to traditional cowboy work.

 Our goal is to have our guests leave as better riders, better horse people.
-Each interaction with their equine trail companion is a learning opportunity on trail or in the round pen.
-We continually demonstrate what to do for a safe, comfortable ride, even as we describe and explain why its done and the impact it has on the horse.
-According to our guests, this approach is distinctive to Hideout Ranch.
+Each interaction with their equine trail companion is a learning opportunity, be it in the pasture, at the rail, or out on trail.
+We continually demonstrate what to do for a safe, comfortable ride, even as we describe and explain why it’s done and the impact it has on the horse.
+According to our guests, this approach distinguishes Hideout Ranch from others.

-Because we have access to over two million acres, we leave out of the Livery Yard after breakfast, drive to the trailhead, enjoy a few hours on horseback, having lunch along the trail, then back to the trailer Back at the Livery, we unload, untack, groom, grain, turn the horses out then head up to the Red Dog Saloon for our own dinner.
+Because we have access to over two million acres, we leave out of the Livery Yard after breakfast, drive to the trailhead, enjoy a few hours on horseback and lunch along the trail, then back to the trailer.
+At the Livery, we unload, untack, groom, grain, turn the horses out, then head to the Red Dog Saloon for our own dinner.
 Our trails offer a variety of terrain: flats and rolling hills, mountains and canyons, washes and meadows.
-Each ride goes at the pace of the least experienced rider, but there are endless opportunities for picking up the pace.
-If there are two greatly disparate groups in ability or interest, riders will go in different directions, then meet back at the Red Dog to swap stories over a home-cooked dinner.
+Each ride goes at the pace of the least experienced rider, but there are opportunities to pick up the pace.

-The Hideout Ranch horses are all ours.
-We ride each horse extensively before they go out with guests, so we know their personality and traits, and we know them well.
+Hideout Ranch horses are all ours.
+We ride each horse extensively before they go out with guests, so we know their personalities and traits - and we know them well.
 Each has been out as lead horse, drag horse, and everywhere in between.
 Of course, repeat guests often claim a particular horse as theirs, having developed a strong bond and attachment over the years.

-Hideout Ranch was built with our horses as the heart of what we do.
+Horses are the heart of what we do Hideout Ranch.
 Each member of our herd was selected for their temperament and steadiness on trail, all to better showcase the beauty and history of the southwest.
-Come Hideout on horseback to experience the best horses, and best riding, in all of Arizona.
+Come Hideout… on horseback to experience the best horses and best riding in all of Arizona…

 Life at the Kay El Bar centers around our horses and riding program, and a well-trained string of horses for every experience level- beginner, intermediate and advanced.
 Our wranglers select a horse for each rider based on his or her experience.
 Before breakfast riders can come down to the corral and groom their horse if they'd like.
 During orientation, the staff will go over western riding techniques and explain safety precautions with the group.
 We'll provide boots and hats if you haven't brought your own.
 It is suggested you wear long pants, long-sleeved shirts, socks and sunscreen.